 Technology that saves money

 The two machines were bought on sale (shop around, because these are not cheap machines!) and I absolutely love them.
 The washer has a sensor that determines how much water is needed for the weight of the clothes, and the dryer has a moisture sensor that shuts off the machine when it detects they are dry.
 How cool is that?

 Both machines have huge capacities, which means no more laundromat trips!
-King-sized comforters, blankets and throw rugs all fit.
+King-sized comforters, blankets and small rugs all fit.
 When I bought the washer, the salesperson said that it could easily wash 15 pairs of jeans in one load.
 Who has 15 pairs of jeans?
 But it does give you an idea of the capacity.

 Settings that save cash

 Two great features on the washer are the hand wash setting and the wool setting.
 This means that all delicates, wool sweaters, scarves, gloves and hand-knits in the washing machine.
 Even my cashmere cardigan goes in the washing machine.
 And my down jackets and duvet.